D-l (Submarine No. 17)

-During World War I D-1 trained crews and classes of officers and served in experiments in the 3d Naval District.
-After overhaul, D-1 was placed in commission in reserve 9 September 1919, continuing her work of training new submariners along with experimental and development work.
-On 15 July 1921 she was placed in commission in ordinary.
-She was towed to Philadelphia Navy Yard arriving 30 January 1922.
-Decommissioned 8 February 1922, her hulk was sold 5 June 1922.
+During the Great War, D-1 trained crews and classes of officers and served in experiments in the Third Naval District.
+After overhaul, D-1 was placed in commission in reserve on 9 September 1919, continuing her work of training new submariners along with conducting experimental and development work.
+On 17 July 1920, she was reclassified as SS-17 vice Submarine No. 17.

 On 15 July 1921 D-1 was placed in commission in ordinary [a non-commissioned status].
 Towed to the Philadelphia Navy Yard, arriving on 30 January 1922, she was decommissioned on 8 February 1922.
 Her hulk was sold on 5 June 1922.